 This includes nominated agency volunteers, board members, Parliamentarians and students involved in workplace learning.
 Further information in relation to each of these approved categories is provided below.

 See: VolunteersParliamentariansExternal board membersStudents involved in Workplace Learning Other persons who may be covered

 Generally, people that are covered by the Fund for personal accident are under direct agency control.
 The indicative factors evidencing the presence of control are:

 - the individual/group being appointed directly by the agency;

 - the existence of a high level of agency supervision over the activities of the individual or group; and

 - the agency having the power to dismiss the individual or group.

 The Fund provides personal accident cover to persons who are acting in the capacity of a volunteer provided the control test referred to above is met.

 A risk assessment of volunteer tasks should be undertaken to ensure that the proposed activity is appropriate, and that the volunteer has the ability/capacity to undertake the tasks in a safe manner.
 Subject to such a risk assessment being conducted, there is no age limit on personal accident cover provided to volunteers.

-Note: Personal accident cover does not apply to volunteers deemed to be workers for the purposes of the Workers Rehabilitation and Compensation Act 1988 or entitled to compensation in accordance with the Workers Rehabilitation and Compensation Act 1988 under certain legislation.
+Note: Personal accident cover does not apply to volunteers deemed to be workers for the purposes of the Workers Rehabilitation and Compensation Act 1988.
 Refer to the section on Workers' Compensation - Cover for further information.